 Fluctuating foreign currency exchange rates may negatively impact our business, results of operations and financial position.
-A portion of our business is denominated in foreign currencies.
-We translate sales and other results denominated in foreign currency into U.S. dollars for our financial statements.
+A portion of our business is denominated in foreign currency into U.S. dollars for our financial statements.
 During periods of a strengthening U.S. dollar, our reported international sales and earnings could be reduced because foreign currencies may translate into fewer U.S. dollars.
 Foreign currency exchange rates have fluctuated and may continue to fluctuate.